 The brief for RMG’s Moon exhibition was simple.
 Produce a campaign visual portraying the iconic photo of Buzz Aldrin from the Apollo 11 mission, in front of a distance shot of the moon.
 I created the resulting image using multiple layered Photoshop techniques to integrate two disparate images.
-The campaign far exceeded its targets, and the exhibition attracted 23 per cent greater attendance than the client’s target.
+The exhibition attracted 23 per cent greater attendance than the client’s target.

 Retouching, Compositing and grading